Just like the alternator in your car, the alternator in your boat can go bad.

 Before you replace the alternator or battery, look over all connections to make sure they’re tight and, most importantly, clean.

 You’ll be amazed by how a loose battery connection or dirty terminals can cause all kind of electrical problems.
-So clean the terminals with a small wire brush (Amazon Link Ad) and make sure they’re tight.
+So clean the terminals with a small wire brush (ad) and make sure they’re tight.

 How To Replace Your Boat’s Alternator